Cadence-GitHub/Stouffville-By-laws-AI/README.md

 This project uses Google's Gemini AI models through the LangChain framework.
 Make sure your `.env` file contains a valid Google API key to enable AI functionality.

 The application leverages ChromaDB (version 0.6.3) for vector search with Voyage AI embeddings to efficiently retrieve relevant by-laws based on semantic similarity.
+The system uses a direct similarity search with filtering for active bylaws only, and removes unnecessary metadata fields from results.

 Available Gemini models:
 - gemini-mixed (uses best model for each query stage)